glimpse-editor/glimpse-editor.github.io/content/about.md

 ## Will you adopt a cryptocurrency or blockchain reward system? {#will-you-adopt-a-cryptocurrency-or-blockchain-reward-system}
 No, and we have no interest in our project being used as the experimental basis for such an initiative.

-If you would like to make the case for this idea, ensure you have read our [Matrix channel rules](https://github.com/glimpse-editor/Glimpse/wiki/Good-Practices#membership-of-the-matrix-channel-is-a-privilege-not-a-right) and the [Code of Conduct](/code-of-conduct/) before proceeding.
-You should also read ["How does your project govern itself?"](#how-does-this-project-govern-itself) so you understand why our moderators may limit debate on some topics.
+Read ["How does your project govern itself?"](#how-does-this-project-govern-itself) for more information about why our moderators limit debate on some topics.

 [Return to top](#contents)